LevitatingBusinessMan/azathos/README.md

 # AzathOS
 AzathOS (previously called Real Linux From Scratch) is userland for Linux written from scratch.
-I started this project to get a better understanding of the Linux kernel itself.
+I started this project to get a better understanding of the kernel.
 My goal is to create a usable UNIX environment with my own init, shell and utilities.

 All code is written in Rust and limited to just a few common libraries like libc, chrono, clap and serde.